global-asp/lida-alt-text/en/0011_a-woman-sitting-using-a-laptop.md

 A man handing a woman two bottles and another woman holding a bucket of popcorn.

 ##
-Two women holding drinks and popcorn, and a man looking at their tickets.
+Two women holding bottles and popcorn, and a man looking at their tickets.

 ##
 Two women in a dark cinema looking for their seats.